frc5431/Java-for-Rookies/operators.md

 # Operators

-In one of the earlier chapters I briefly mentioned expressions.
+In one of the [earlier chapters](/basic-syntax.md) I briefly mentioned expressions.
+I said that expressions involve a left and right value.
+Now we will expand on them!

+Expressions consist of a left and right value plus an operator.
+An operator is simply a symbol that operates on 2 values.
+For example, in the expression `2 + 3`, the left value is `2`, the right value is `3`, and the operator is `+`.
+You have used a couple of operators already, like `+` and `=`.

 ## Math

-Numerical data types have the obvious mathematical operators: `+`, `-`, `*`, `/` for addition, subtraction, multiplication, and division respectively.
+Numerical primitives have the obvious mathematical operators: `+`, `-`, `*`, `/` for addition, subtraction, multiplication, and division respectively.

 Note that a `double` plus a `double` equals a `double`, obviously.
 All of the operators result in the same type afterwards.
 Except for division.
 If you divide on whole numbers, aka non-decimal types, Java will automatically round down for you: